GabeOS-Arch/GabeOS/README.md

-# GabeOS™
+# GabeOS

-**"An Arch-based distro forged in the void (Linux).
-Maintained with duct tape, spite, and love."**
+**An Arch-based distro forged in the void (Linux).
+Maintained with duct tape, spite, and love.**

+"Finally, I'm proud of you.
+Anyways go to Gentoo-" [OptimiDev](https://github.com/OptimiDEV)

 ---

 ## 💿 What Is This?

-GabeOS is a Linux distro remix with:
+GabeOS is an Arch Linux distro remix with:
 - 🖼️ Neofetch showing my ass
 - 💀 Calamares installer so you don't have to install it high
 - 🔮 Custom themes, splash screens, and more